spiffdev/help-pages/pages/04.Spiff-Concepts/06.Asset-Library/03.illustrations/01.create-an-svg/docs.md

 	- Drop Shadows
 	- Blurs & Other Effects

 The reason these can't work is because the colour picker does not recognise them.
-If you want to use these things use a rasterised image instead.
+If you want your design to contain these things, you will need to use a rasterised image instead (however rasters cannot change colour).